 Shooting fashion With A 50mm Lens

 Speaking of capturing outfits, how can you use a 50mm for fashion too?
 We’ve already mentioned that the 35mm is good for shooting the lifestyle aspect of fashion because it captures alot of the environment as well, but if you’re looking to specifically show the detail of the clothing itself, then a 50mm lens may be more suitable.
 The 50mm focal length allows for full or 3/4 body shots without the unflattering distortion of a 35mm lens when shooting the same composition.
-In fact, if composed properly, the 50mm may actually create a desirable slimming effectOpens in a new tab. on your subjects when shooting slighting up or down.
+In fact, if composed properly, the 50mm may actually create a desirable slimming effect on your subjects when shooting slighting up or down.

 Consider online shopping, too.
 A lot of sites shoot photos of their models from the neck down.
 A 50 mm lens can achieve this composition without distorting the model’s arms and legs too much.
 The same goes for a situation where you’re shooting from the waist up.